Analyze Engagement Results: eNPS Report

 What is considered a good eNPS score?

-According to Great Place to Work, a good score is anywhere between 10 and 30, and a score of 30 or greater is considered excellent.
+According to Great Place to Work, a good score is 10–30, and 30+ is excellent.

-Keep in mind that eNPS is relative—trends over time and comparisons across teams often matter more than one standalone number.
+Keep in mind that eNPS is relative—trends over time and comparisons across teams often matter more than a standalone number.

 Why don’t I see data for some groups?

-If a group doesn't meet the organization's confidentiality threshold, their results are hidden to protect employee anonymity.
+If a group doesn’t meet your organization’s confidentiality threshold, their results are hidden to protect employee anonymity.

 Where can I find open-ended responses to the eNPS question?